Lethargy/FCM1-Project1/README.md

 Gallivan, K. A. _Set 3: Finite Precision Arithmetic and Numerical Stability_, Lecture Notes.
 Foundations of Computational Math I, Florida State University.

 <a id="3">[3]</a>
 Gallivan, K. A. _Set 4: Numerical Stability Examples_, Lecture Notes.
-Foundations of Computational Math 1, Florida State University.
+Foundations of Computational Math I, Florida State University.

 <a id="4">[4]</a>
 J. D. Hunter, "Matplotlib: A 2D Graphics Environment", Computing in Science & Engineering, vol. 9, no. 3, pp. 90-95, 2007.